Mahendragiri Hills

 Temples Of Mahendragiri Parvat

 The holy place is mainly famous for worshiping Lord Shiva on the mountain and surrounding area.
 On top of the hill, you will find a statue of lord Parsuram, different temples of Kunti, Yudhistir and Bheema, Arjuna Cave, and Daru Brahma ( Lord Jagannath ) temple.
-Traditionally the priests in these temples belong to the Savara tribe.
-The architectural structures of these temples gained the status of protected monuments under Antiquate Monument Archaeological Remains and Sites Act 1958.

 Lord Parshuram Statue